Belgium–Netherlands relations

-Belgian–Dutch relations refer to interstate relations between Belgium and the Netherlands.
-It can be seen as one of the closest international relationships in existence, marked by shared history, culture, institutions and language, extensive people-to-people links, aligned security interests, sporting tournaments and vibrant trade and investment cooperation.
-Both nations are members of the European Union and NATO and, together with Luxembourg, form the Low Countries and the Benelux economic union.
+Belgian–Dutch relations refer to the bilateral relations between Belgium and the Netherlands.
+Belgium and the Netherlands have one of the closest international relationships in existence, marked by shared history, culture, institutions and language, extensive people-to-people links, aligned security interests, sporting tournaments and vibrant trade and investment cooperation.
+Both nations are members of the European Union and NATO and, together with Luxembourg, form the Low Countries region and the Benelux economic union.